-A physical education and health degree prepares students for a career in teaching and coaching classes related to:
+An education degree in physical education and health prepares students for a career in teaching and coaching classes related to:

 - general exercise

 Though some of the program content quite literally involves "fun and games," students seeking a physical education and health degree also enroll in serious academic courses on subjects such as kinesiology, morphology, and physiology (studies related to motion, body structure, and function).
 The science and art of teaching also play an important role in the curriculum of a physical education and health degree program.

 Preparing for Physical Education and Health Studies

 Before launching into a physical education and health degree program, a student should consider as many aspects of this career as possible.
 For instance, you might ask coaches and physical education/health teachers about the challenges and rewards of the job.
 Coaches do get to spend all their time on their favorite sport, but also work very long hours, both during the competitive season and the off-season, constantly preparing for the next cycle in the athletic calendar.

 The courses that make up a physical education or health sciences curriculum may surprise some students.
 Most physical education and health programs include classes on the science of motion, function and body structure.
 The details of fitness, nutrition and hygiene receive critical context through more complex courses in various sciences.
 In other words, if you think going into health will allow you to ignore science classes, you should probably reconsider your approach.

 It helps to be a "people person" in this career.
 Instructing pupils in gym classes or on a field requires interpersonal skills such as good communication, leadership and discipline.
 While teachers in other subject areas may focus on a text or an abstract idea that can be thought out well in advance, instructors in physical education and health engage their students in an intense, dynamic way that cannot be scripted completely.